Formatting Answer Choices

 Exclude from Analysis

 When an answer is excluded from analysis, this means the data is hidden from data and reports (not deleted).
-This means the excluded value will not be used to calculate averages, sums, or other aggregate metrics; will not appear in filters or data exports; will be automatically excluded in Stats iQ; and will be hidden in recorded responses, Results-Reports, and Advanced-Reports.
+The excluded value won’t be used to calculate averages, sums, or other aggregate metrics; won’t appear in filters or data exports; will be automatically excluded in Stats iQ; and will be hidden in recorded responses, Results-Reports, Advanced-Reports, and Results Dashboards.

 Once enabled, the choice will be marked with a symbol.
 You can change this setting at any time without deleting your data; this option merely hides the data.

-The following text is not case sensitive and will automatically turn this setting on:
+The following text isn’t case-sensitive and will automatically turn this setting on:

 Make Answer Exclusive

 Some questions let respondents select multiple choices at a time.
-But sometime we want to provide a choice like “None of the above,” which doesn’t make sense to pair with any other choices.
-Make Answer Exclusive ensures that an answer can only be chosen by itself.
+However, sometimes a choice like “None of the above” is provided which doesn’t make sense to pair with any other choices.
+Make Answer Exclusive ensures a specific answer can only be selected by itself.

 Example: Let’s say you ask respondents to select which store locations they’ve recently visited.
-You include “None” as an answer for respondents who have not visited your stores.
+You include “None” as an option for respondents who haven’t visited your stores.
 You can then mark “None” as Make Answer Exclusive so respondents can’t select that option with other choices.
 In the below example, we can see the other selected answer choices are automatically deselected when the respondent selects an exclusive answer choice.

-Once this option is enabled, that particular answer choice will be marked with a symbol and will not be able to be selected with other answer choices.
+Once this option is enabled, that particular answer choice will be marked with a symbol, and it can’t be selected with other answer choices.

 Assign to Group